SoftwareAG/c8y-docs/content/edge/migration-bundle/restoring-the-data-on-edge-109.md

     chown karaf:karaf $UI_VERSION.zip
     ```

-6. Restore the device ID of the Edge 10.7 appliance using the commands:
+6. Restore the device ID of the Edge 10.7 appliance by using the following commands:

     ```shell
     DEVICE_ID="DEVICE_ID_OF_EDGE_10.7"